opconWizard/opcon-docs/docs/job-types/ibm-i.md

   - Valid Values: CHKDTAARA, CHKFILE, or a user-defined prerun value.
 A user-defined value must not exceed 255 characters.
 - **Call/Script Name** (Required): For a Batch Job, enter the program name using the CALL command or enter a command name.
-Do [not]{.ul}     use the SMBJOB command.
+Do not use the SMBJOB command.
 If the SMBJOB command is used, the LSAM will not be able to track the job for failure.
 Include parameters in this field as desired.
 For an Operator Replay Job or Restricted Mode Job, enter the script name.
 The call or script name must not exceed 2000